 Project:

 Bidder or Prime Contractor:

-Name & Title of Authorized Representa ntive:
+Name & Title of Authorized Representative:

 Address: Phone #:

 Email Address:

-Total Contract Amount (including appr oved change orders or amendments): \$
+Total Contract Amount (including approved cl hange orders or amendments): \$

 Name of subcontractor:

 Good or service provided:

 Proposed Action:

 Replace subcontractorPerform work with own forces

-For the above actions, you must provide or reason): ne of the following reasons (Please check applicable
+For the above actions, you must provide one of the reason): e following reasons (Please check applicable

-The listed MBE/WBE, after having ha execute a written contract. ad a reasonable opportunity to do so, fails or refuses to
+The listed MBE/WBE, after having had a reasexecute a written contract. sonable opportunity to do so, fails or refuses to

-The listed MBE/WBE is bankrupt or in nsolvent.
+The listed MBE/WBE is bankrupt or insolven t.

-The listed MBE/WBE fails or refuses t materials. o perform his/her subcontract or furnish the listed
+The listed MBE/WBE fails or refuses to perfo materials. rm his/her subcontract or furnish the listed

-ontractor is unsatisfactory according to industry e plans and specifications; or the subcontractor is ogress of the work.
+The work performed by the listed subcontractor standards and is not in accordance with the plans substantially delaying or disrupting the progress of and specifications; or the subcontractor is

 If replacing subcontractor:

 Name of replacement subcontractor:

 The MWBE status of the contractor is certified by the NC Office Businesses (required)YesNo of Historically Underutilized

 Dollar amount of original contract \$

 Dollar amount of amended contract \$

 Other Proposed Action:

 Add additional subcontractor Other

 Please describe reason for requested action:

-If adding additional subcontractor: The MWBE status of the contractor is certified by the NC Office Businesses (required)YesNo Please attach Letter of Intent or executed contract document Dollar amount of original contract \$ Dollar amount of amended contract \$ of Historically Underutilized
+If adding additional subcontractor: The MWBE status of the contractor is certified by the NC Office of Historically Underutilized Businesses (required)YesNo Please attach Letter of Intent or executed contract document Dollar amount of original contract \$ Dollar amount of amended contract \$

 Interoffice Use Only:

 Approval Y N Date

 Signature